ghc/ghc/docs/users_guide/extending_ghc.rst

 This function will be invoked at two points in the constraint solving
-process: after simplification of given constraints, and after unflattening of wanted constraints.
-The two phases can be distinguished because the deriveds and wanteds will be empty in the first case.
-In each case, the plugin should either
+process: after simplification of given constraints, and after solving of wanted constraints.
+The two phases can be distinguished as follows: the deriveds and wanteds will be empty in the first case.

 -  return ``TcPluginContradiction`` with a list of impossible constraints (which must be a subset of those passed in), so they can